 - The dog's specialised molar teeth are perfect for tearing meat and breaking bones.

-- African hunting dogs have the largest litter sizes of any canine, averaging 10 pups.
+- African wild dogs have the largest litter sizes of any canine, averaging 10 pups.

 Life with the pack